drshahizan/Generative-AI-Playground/materials/prompt_res_pro.md

 ## Prompts for Research Papers

-Here’s how you can format the AI prompts using Markdown for inclusion in your GitHub repository:

-# AI Prompts for Research Proposals

 This document contains AI-generated prompts that can be used for developing research proposals on any topic.
 Replace `[Your Topic]` with your specific research topic.

 ## 1. Title of Proposed Research Project